Automatic Unit Testing

 local chat_send_all_calls = {}

-function minetest.chat_send_all(name, message)
+function core.chat_send_all(name, message)

 table.insert(chat_send_all_calls, { name = name, message = message })